 We already discussed the software you will need depending on the type of interview you will be having above.
 Now let’s talk about the technical equipment you should have.

-You should consider two things when choosing the right webcam for your next interview:
+You should consider two things when choosing the right webcam for your next interview – the camera’s functionalities and your personal preference (budget).

 First, you can choose between internal and external webcams.
 If you are using a desktop, you will probably need an external one, while laptops often come with built-in webcams.

 In our experience, external webcams are a much better solution — whether you have a desktop or laptop, PC, or Mac.
 Why?
-Mainly because it gives you more control over image quality and positioning (which we’ll discuss below).
+Mainly because they give you more control over image quality and positioning (which we’ll discuss below).

 MacBook users can probably get away with the built-in webcam.
-It’s nice enough (though not as sharp/crisp as it should be) and you’ll just need to take steps to properly position your laptop in a slightly precarious position (again, more details on how to position in a minute).
+It’s nice enough (though not as sharp/crisp as it should be) and you’ll just need to take steps to properly position your laptop.

-There are many webcams brands out there, but the gold standard will be a nice, higher-end Logitech (C900 series will be fine).
+There are many webcam brands out there, but the gold standard will be a nice, higher-end Logitech (C900 series will be fine).
 We love Logitech C920 and C930.

 Here’s the Logitech C920: